-- objectives The student can independently read and understand difficult passages from Kant's main work Critique of Pure Reason · The student is acquainted with central ideas Kant develops in his critical philosophy and is capable of articulating those in a paper written in academic style. - contents Kant's (1724-1804) Critique of Pure Reason (1781/1787) profoundly influenced the course of western philosophy.
+Kant's (1724-1804) Critique of Pure Reason (1781/1787) profoundly contents influenced the course of western philosophy.
 Through his so-called 'Copernican turn' Kant centralizes the human mind in determining the structure of knowledge and the knowable world.
 By conceptualizing knowledge as a cooperation of the faculties of sensibility and understanding, Kant challenges both the proof structures of rationalist philosophers before him as well as the scepticism of Humean empiricism.
 At the same time, his critical philosophy seeks to assign the problems of practical philosophy to their proper domain.
 In this course, we study Kant's influential Critique of Pure Reason by reading a selection of the most important sections.

-coördinator dr C. van Mazijk

-lecturer dr C. van Mazijk
+coördinator dr C. van Mazijk dr C. van Mazijk lecturer

-programme Bachelor Exchange Courses
+Bachelor Exchange Courses programme

-Ba Philosophy

-phase Bachelor

-period Semester II a
+Bachelor phase period Semester II a

-credits 5 EC

-literature • Kant's Critique of Pure Reason (syllabus)
+literature Kant's Critique of Pure Reason (syllabus)

-language English

-format Lectures
+language English format Lectures

 assessment Written assignment

-• •.